coreruleset/documentation/content/development/regex_assembly.md

 A line starting with `##!>` is a processor directive.
 The processor marker can be used to preprocess a block of lines.

-A line starting with `##!<` marks the end of the most recent processor.
+A line starting with `##!<` marks the end of the most recent processor block.

-Processor markers have the following general format: `<marker> <processor name>[<processor arguments>]`.
+Processor markers have the following general format: `<marker> <processor name> [<processor arguments>]`.
 For example: `##!> cmdline unix`.
 The arguments depend on the processor and may be empty.

 Processors are defined in the [crs-toolchain]({{< ref "crs_toolchain" >}}).

 ### Nesting

-processors may be nested.
+Processors may be nested.
 This enables complex scenarios, such as assembling a smaller expression to concatenate it with another line or block of lines.
 For example:

 ```python
 ##!> assemble